Miha-x64/Lychee/README.md

 val mappedProp = someGlobalProp.map { it * 10 }
 // mappedProp has no listeners and thus not observes someGlobalProp

-println(mappedProp.value) // value calculated ondemand
+println(mappedProp.value) // value calculated on demand

 mappedProp.addChangeListener { ... }
 // mappedProp now listens for someGlobalProp changes